Explosion at illegal oil refinery in Nigeria kills over 50

 Associated Press

-ABUJA, Nigeria (AP) — More than 50 people have been killed and many wounded in southeast Nigeria in an explosion that rocked an illegal oil refinery, state officials and the police said Saturday.
+ABUJA, Nigeria (AP) — More than 50 people were killed and many injured when an explosion rocked an illegal oil refinery in southeastern Nigeria, state officials and police said Saturday.

 The death toll may be more than 100, according to a report in the Lagos-based Punch newspaper.
-The fire is reported to have spread to nearby properties.
+The fire was reported to have spread to nearby properties.

-The fire broke out on Friday night and quickly spread to two fuel storage areas located at the illegal crude oil refinery causing the complex to be “engulfed by fire which spread rapidly” within the area, said Declan Emelumba, Imo State Commissioner for Information.
+The fire broke out Friday night and quickly spread to two fuel storage areas at the illegal crude oil refinery, causing the complex to be “engulfed by fire which spread rapidly” within the area, said Declan Emelumba, the Imo State commissioner for information.

-The immediate cause of the explosion and the extent of the deaths, injuries and damage are being investigated, said Emelumba.
+The immediate cause of the explosion and the extent of the deaths, injuries and damage were being investigated, Emelumba said.

+Multiple videos posted on social media showed a gruesome scene, with people’s charred remains reduced to skeletons and cinders.
+The Associated Press was unable to independently verify them.

+“A lot of people died.
+The people who died are all illegal operators,” said Michael Abattam, spokesman of the Imo State Police Command.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.